MegharanBasith/Document4x/src/assets/Documents/Customer-Support-Documentation/CS-Tickets.md

   - **Start -** Once the ticket scheduled, the start action will available.
 Start action used when the scheduled ticket work started.
 The status changed to Inprogress.

   - **ReOpen -** Once the ticket is closed, the Reopen action will available for the ticket creator, if the issue was not fixed, the customer can reopen the ticket.

+  - **Comments -** Can leave normal comments and mentioned comments, the comments were listed in the conversation.

+  - **Notes -** Users can add notes and it will appears in the conversation.

+  - **Task -** Create task for the ticket and assign to the relevant users.

+  - **Send Approval -** Send approval by selecting approvers incase of any approvals needed to proceed the ticket further.

 > ## **[Unassigned Tickets](#my-tickets)**